DIY | Wire Links Earrings

 This way you can form small, delicate links or large, impressive links with a lot of beads.
 In this blog post, we want to inspire you and help you to get started with your wire links board.
 The board is available in two versions: a a lower priced smaller one made of plastic and a larger one made of metal.

-Earrings with wrapped wire in different shapes and patterns have a history that stretches back in time and have been practiced across different cultures and civilizations.
+Earrings made with wrapped wire in different shapes and patterns have a long and varied history, appearing in cultures and civilisations across the world.

 This type of flat-nose pliers with nylon jaws is a good choice because it prevents scratches on the jewellery parts you work on.
 The pliers can for example straighten out the wire when you are done with your ornamental link and have removed it from the board.